-RRS's are transportation facilities that meet certain qualifying criteria and were nominated by local staff.
-The maps will help CCTA itself, local jurisdictions, and the general public know which roadway, transit, and active transportation facilities are important to the region, and will serve as the basis for monitoring and maintenance by CCTA and the Regional Transportation Planning Committees (RTPCs).
+RRS's are transportation facilities that meet certain qualifying criteria (described in detail in the "Proposed Action Plan Definitions" section above) and were nominated by local staff.
+The maps will help CCTA, local jurisdictions, and the general public know which roadway, transit, and active transportation facilities are important to the region, and will serve as the basis for monitoring and maintenance by CCTA and the RTPCs.

-After extensive discussions with RTPC Technical Advisory Committees (TACs) and various community stakeholders, CCTA and the PlaceWorks team have created a series of maps that will show Routes of Regional Significance both as a multimodal network of travel corridors, and for individual modes.
+After extensive discussions with RTPC TACs and various community stakeholders, the project team created a series of maps that show RRS's both as a multimodal network of travel corridors, and for individual modes.
 These maps are described below.